Skip to contentSkip to index linksSkip to footer

 sudo touch /etc/cron.d/certbot

-Cut and paste the following into nano and save the file
+Cut and paste the following into vim and save the file

 # /etc/cron.d/certbot: crontab entries for the certbot package